Table of Contents

 Add the following code to your

-to communicate with the Kubernetes API:```go kubeconfig := flag.String("kubeconfig", filepath.Join(os.Getenv("HOME"), ".kube", "config"), "path to your Kubernetes configuration file") config, err := clientcmd.BuildConfigFromFlags("", *kubeconfig) if err != nil { panic(err) } clientset, err := kubernetes.NewForConfig(config) if err != nil { panic(err) } ``` We are using the `flag` package to specify the path to the Kubernetes configuration file.
+mainfunction to create aClientsetto communicate with the Kubernetes API:```go kubeconfig := flag.String("kubeconfig", filepath.Join(os.Getenv("HOME"), ".kube", "config"), "path to your Kubernetes configuration file") config, err := clientcmd.BuildConfigFromFlags("", *kubeconfig) if err != nil { panic(err) } clientset, err := kubernetes.NewForConfig(config) if err != nil { panic(err) } ``` We are using the `flag` package to specify the path to the Kubernetes configuration file.
 If not provided, it will default to the standard location in your home directory.

 Step 4: Implementing CRUD Operations for Secrets